oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/generate-compliance-document/generate-compliance-document.md

    * Opensearch password - The password entered while provisioning Opensearch cluster
    * API end point Private IP from OCI Opensearch service console

-2. Double click to open up the notebook *demo_generate_document.ipynb* Run each of the cells one by one from top by using *Shift+Enter* or play button at the top
+2. Double click to open up the notebook *demo-generate-document.ipynb* Run each of the cells one by one from top by using *Shift+Enter* or play button at the top

 3. Substitute the following definitions in the cell as shown below
  ![Image alt text](images/lab5-note-os-1.png)